A Sermon on Song of Songs 7-8Lionel Windsor, 18 July 2004

 1 If only you were to me like a brother, who was nursed at my mother’s breasts!
 Then, if I found you outside, I would kiss you, and no one would despise me.
 2 I would lead you and bring you to my mother’s house– she who has taught me.
 I would give you spiced wine to drink, the nectar of my pomegranates.
 3 His left arm is under my head and his right arm embraces me.
 4 Daughters of Jerusalem, I charge you: Do not arouse or awaken love until it so desires.

-The girl realizes that it’s not enough just to have this desire.
+The woman realizes that it’s not enough just to have this desire.
 The desire must be awakened appropriately.
 The desire has to be further connected to the reality of her life.
-The girl has a family, a mother, she has a whole life, already rich with relationships.
+The woman has a family, a mother, she has a whole life, already rich with relationships.
 And she wants her lover to be completely connected into her life.
 Not just an appendage, a thrill, a disconnected compartment of her experience.
 ‘Do not arouse or awaken love until it so desires,’ she says.

 When does love desire to be awoken?
 When is the appropriate time?
 The following verses go towards answering it: